codegowhere/react-inject-env/README.md

 react-inject-env-sample-v2
 ```

-## index.html
+## Previous Version v1.0

-If you need to modify environment variables in the `index.html` file, you cannot use the method described above.
-You will have to follow the [v1.0 guide here](./docs/v1.md).
+For instructions on the previous version, you may follow the [v1.0 guide here](./docs/v1.md).

 ## Information